cloudmesh-community/book/chapters/assignment.md

 ### Chapters

-THe following require more work and qualify **if done right as a chapter**.
+The following require more work and qualify **if done right as a chapter**.
 PLease suggest chapters you like to contribute:

 * [GraphQL](#s-graphql)